brightio/penelope/README.md

 ## Usage
 ### Sample Typical Usage
 ```
 penelope                          # Listening for reverse shells on 0.0.0.0:4444
 penelope -a                       # Listening for reverse shells on 0.0.0.0:4444 and show reverse shell payloads based on the current Listeners
-penelope 5555              # Listening for reverse shells on 0.0.0.0:5555
+penelope -p 5555                  # Listening for reverse shells on 0.0.0.0:5555
-penelope 5555 -i eth0      # Listening for reverse shells on eth0:5555
+penelope -i eth0 -p 5555          # Listening for reverse shells on eth0:5555
-penelope 1111 2222 3333    # Listening for reverse shells on 0.0.0.0:1111, 0.0.0.0:2222, 0.0.0.0:3333
-penelope -c target 3333    # Connect to a bind shell on target:3333
+penelope -c target -p 3333        # Connect to a bind shell on target:3333
+penelope ssh user@target          # Get a reverse shell from target on local port 4444
+penelope -p 5555 ssh user@target  # Get a reverse shell from target on local port 5555
+penelope -i eth0 -p 5555 -- ssh -l user -p 2222 target  # Get a reverse shell from target on eth0, local port 5555 (use -- if ssh needs switches)
+penelope -s <File/Folder>         # Share a file or folder via HTTP
 ```

 ### Demonstrating Random Usage